Approach

 That is the family office problem in one sentence.
 Small teams.
 Broad mandates.
 Every asset class from real estate to direct PE to public equities to venture co-investments.
 And the expectation from the principals that nothing falls through the cracks.

 For decades, the answer was hiring.
 More analysts.
 More associates.
 More consultants.
-But headcount does not scale when your investment mandate covers seven asset classes across three geographies and the family patriarch wants a consolidated view by Tuesday morning.
+But you can't hire your way out of a mandate covering seven asset classes across three geographies when the family patriarch wants one clean view by Tuesday morning.

-AI changes this equation.
-Not because it replaces the judgment that makes family offices good at what they do.
-But because it removes the grunt work that keeps smart people from exercising that judgment.
+AI changes this.
+Not because it replaces the judgment that makes family offices good.
+Because it removes the grunt work that keeps smart people from doing the judgment part.

 Here is what I am seeing across the family offices we work with, and where the real value sits in 2026.